Best LLM for Coding updated: May 18, 2026

 Which LLM is best for C plus plus and IOI style algorithm problems?

-Is GPT-5 Mini really better for coding than the full GPT-5 model?
+Is GPT-5 Mini really better for coding than the full GPT-5 family?

 What is the most cost-effective AI model for daily software development tasks?